chris-fison/aws-lz/README.md

 **Visual Studio Code**

+Copy paste the following into VSC, it'll do more stuff.

 ```
 code --install-extension ms-vscode-remote.remote-containers
 git checkout -b production
 ```

-You'll at this point probably want to get the cloned git up to your own git repo, once done read the rest of the docucumentation below as theres further configuration needed and I explain what things do.
+You'll at this point probably want to get the cloned git up to your own git repo, once done read the rest of the documentation below as theres further configuration needed and I explain what things do.

 ### Ok, so what did I just do and what am I looking at?

-Firstly, let me go through the folder structure of what you should see in VSC but quickly lets get Docker building before we do;
+Firstly, quickly lets get Docker building before we do;

 In VSC, assuming you followed the pre-reqs step, you'll see a prompt to re-open in container, if you don't then press ctrl+shift+P and select re-open in container, it should use the files in .devcontainer.

 It'll take a couple minutes depending on what spec of potato you're running this all on.

-So onto the structure of the repo;
+Whilst thats cooking, let me go through the folder structure of what you should see in VSC.

 **.devcontainer**